apiel/isomor/Readme.md

 > **Note:** find an example in the repo  `packages/examples/src-isomor/App.tsx`

-So let's create an react app with `create-react-app`:
+So let's create a react app with `create-react-app`:

 ```
 npx create-react-app my-app --typescript